balisujohn/localpilot/README.md

 ````
 Which will generate a vsix file.

+You can load this file directly from vscode or vscodium as an extension.

 ## Features

 You select the text that is to be the prompt, then you call the "extendSelection" command and 10 characters are generated with codellama and appended.